marekkoc/medview3d/README.md

     - Separate classes for individual interface elements

 The program is designed for analyzing nasal-maxillary septum images, but can be used to view any 3D images in supported formats.

+Project between Lodz University of Technology, Lodz, Poland and University of Warmia and Mazury in Olsztyn, Olszytn, Poland.